C24-MR01/nbs-ml/README.md

    ```
    cd deploy-google/
    ```
-4. Run the automatic script to initialize the app, type below code in your terminal
+4. Run the automatic script to initialize the app, type below code in your terminal/cmd

    ```
    # For windows: